keithbabinec/Archivial/Doc/Commands/Start-ArchivialLocalSourceRescan.md

 Medium priority sources are scanned every 12 hours.
 High priority sources are scanned every hour.

-Please see the Get-OzetteLocalSources command to find the ID of an existing source you would like to rescan.
+Please see the Get-ArchivialLocalSources command to find the ID of an existing source you would like to rescan.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-C:\> Start-OzetteLocalSourceRescan -SourceID 2
+C:\> Start-ArchivialLocalSourceRescan -SourceID 2
 ```

 Forces a rescan of the Local Source with the specified ID.

 ### EXAMPLE 2
 ```
-C:\> Get-OzetteLocalSources | Start-OzetteLocalSourceRescan
+C:\> Get-ArchivialLocalSources | Start-ArchivialLocalSourceRescan
 ```

-Forces a rescan of all defined Local Sources being monitored by Ozette.
+Forces a rescan of all defined Local Sources being monitored by Archivial.

 ### EXAMPLE 3
 ```
-C:\> Get-OzetteLocalSources | Where Path -like "*D:\temp*" | Start-OzetteLocalSourceRescan
+C:\> Get-ArchivialLocalSources | Where Path -like "*D:\temp*" | Start-ArchivialLocalSourceRescan
 ```

 Forces a rescan of any Local Sources that match the path filter.